 People Who Don't Believe You & Having to Explain Your Mixed Issue

 The minute you truthfully share what you are mixed with, most assume you are lying.
 Also, many can believe you have misinformation.
 It can be quite annoying.
-I say, I'm Turkish, Arab, Russian, Asian, Indian, Irish, British and Indonesian mix (South and Central Asia, amoung other mixes).
-It can get confusing, because then Iranian, Pakistani, Uzbek, Afghan are not Arabs.
+I say, I'm Turkish, Arab, Russian, Asian, Indian, and Indonesian mix (South and Central Asia, amoung other mixes).
+It can get confusing, because then Iranian, Pakistani and Uzbek are not Arabs.
 The reaction is, "you can't be mixed with all of that".
 What they fail to look at are the percentages.
 Then sometimes I try to shorten the list.
 I identify with the race I mostly take after.
 A revised version; I'm Turkish + Arab + Indian + Russian mix.
 Of course, most assumes you're referring to Native American when hearing Indian.
 I have to explain, no, I meant India.
 I can never go into details about which Arab heritage I'm referring to.
 Actually, I never mention my Arab trait.
 I know many humans who are unaware I'm Arab (also Turkish).
 No one ever believes me when I tell them anyway.
 I get lectured how the Middle East is not the same.
 I study maps and countries, so I am aware of that.
 Also, I must be confused and why am I giving them such a broad generalization?
 To be safe, I share only one or two.
 I just say Saudi + Egyptian mix.
 The real problem is when I don't remember saying another trait.
 They tell me, "But you told me you have Iraqi traits".
 The Middle Eastern mix is the most complicated.
 It's even more complicated when you're mixed with multiple Middle Eastern countries.
 Only those of multi-heritage can understand this.

 What Race Do You Identify With